-The establishment of the university hospital and the associated obligations and expectations to ensure education, both pre-graduate and postgraduate, as well as research were also of great significance to the nurse/AH field.
-All wards established interdisciplinary research units, and it was required for all wards to continuously work on developing this area with regard to the nurse/AH field as well.
+The establishment of the university hospital and the associated obligations and expectations to ensure education, both pre-graduate and post-graduate, as well as research were also of great significance to the nurse/AH field.
+All wards established interdisciplinary research units, and it was required for all wards to continuously work on developing this area regarding the nurse/AH field as well.